census-instrumentation/opencensus-specs/tags/TagMap.md

 ### TagTTL

 `TagTTL` is an integer that represents number of hops a tag can propagate.
-Anytime a sender serializes a tag , sends it over the wire and receiver unserializes the tag then the tag is considered to have travelled one hop.
+Anytime a sender serializes a tag, sends it over the wire and receiver unserializes the tag then the tag is considered to have travelled one hop.
 There could be one or more proxy(ies) between sender and receiver.
 Proxies are treated as transparent entities and they do not create additional hops.

+#### Special Values
+- **NO_PROPAGATION (0)**: Tag with `TagTTL` value of zero is considered to have local scope and is used within the process it created.

+- **UNLIMITED_PROPAGATION (-1)**: A Tag with `TagTTL` value of -1 can propagate unlimited hops.
+ However, it is still subject to outgoing and incoming (on remote side) filter criteria.
+ See `TagPropagationFilter` in [Tag Propagation](#Tag Propagation). `TagTTL` value of -1 is typical used to represent a request, processing of which may span multiple entities.

+For now, only special values of `TagTTL` are used.

+### Processing at Receiver and Sender
+For the sake of completeness, processing of `Tag` and `TagTTL` at sender and receiver includes the values other than the special values of `TagTTL`.

+#### At Receiver
-Upon receiving tag from remote entity a tag extractor
+Upon receiving a tag from remote entity a tag extractor

 - MUST decrement the value of `TagTTL` by one if it is greater than zero.
 - MUST not change the value of `TagTTL` if it is -1.
 - MUST treat the value of `TagTTL` as -1 if is not present.
 - MUST discard the `Tag` for any other value of `TagTTL`.

+#### At Sender
 Upon preparing to send a tag to a remote entity a tag injector
 - MUST send the tag AND include `TagTTL` if its value is greater than 0.
 - MUST send the tag without 'TagTTL' if its value is -1.
 Absence of TagTTL on the wire is treated as having TagTTL of -1.